fopeczek/teamworlds_old/readme.md

  <summary><h1> Spider </h1></summary>
 Spider offensive and defensive class.

-Spiders can place webs, that are similar to [engineer](https://github.com/fopeczek/teamworlds/edit/main/readme.md#Engineer) walls.
+Spiders can place webs, that are similar to [engineer](https://github.com/fopeczek/teamworlds/edit/main/readme.md#-engineer-) walls.
 Spider cannot use the shotgun, but instead can lay webs and anchor its chain on every surface wall.
-Spiders can also hook other players on infinite distances.
+Spiders can also hook other players infinitely.

 <h2> Spider's webs</h2>